graphql/graphql.github.io/src/content/graphql-js/Tutorial-GraphQLClients.md

 next: /graphql-js/basic-types/
 ---

 Since a GraphQL API has more underlying structure than a REST API, there are more powerful clients like [Relay](https://facebook.github.io/relay/) which can automatically handle batching, caching, and other features.
 But you don't need a complex client to call a GraphQL server.
-With `express-graphql`, you can just send an HTTP POST request to the endpoint you mounted your GraphQL server on, passing the GraphQL query as the `query` field in a JSON payload.
+With `graphql-http`, you can just send an HTTP POST request to the endpoint you mounted your GraphQL server on, passing the GraphQL query as the `query` field in a JSON payload.

 For example, let's say we mounted a GraphQL server on http://localhost:4000/graphql as in the example code for [running an Express GraphQL server](/graphql-js/running-an-express-graphql-server/), and we want to send the GraphQL query `{ hello }`.
 We can do this from the command line with `curl`.
 If you paste this into a terminal: